kubernetes/website/content/en/docs/reference/glossary/dockershim.md

 tags:
 - fundamental
 ---
-Dockershim is a component of Kubernetes version 1.23 and earlier.
-It allowed Kubernetes system components like kubelet to communicate with {{< glossary_tooltip text="Docker Engine" term_id="docker" >}}.
+The dockershim is a component of Kubernetes version 1.23 and earlier.
+It allows the kubelet to communicate with {{< glossary_tooltip text="Docker Engine" term_id="docker" >}}.

 <!--more-->